DeepSpec/InteractionTrees/README.md

 ## Organization

-Modules under `Core`, `Indexed`, and `Interp` keep theorems separated into `*Facts` modules, to allow parallel compilation, and to contain potential universe inconsistencies, so the computational content may still be usable for testing.
+We keep most theorems separated into `*Facts` modules, to allow parallel compilation, and to contain potential universe inconsistencies, so the computational definitions may still be usable for testing.

 - `Basics`: General-purpose definitions not tied to interaction trees.